Binary Neural Networks for Memory-Efficient and Effective Visual Place Recognition in Changing Environments: VPR Performance Comparison

 FloppyNet is compared against several other networks.
-These include HybridNet, VGG-16, Baseline, BinaryNet and, ShallowNet.
-The latter is the version of FloppyNet trained with regular fully connected layers (4096 neurons).
-HybridNet \cite{chen2017deep} is a version of AlexNet with an additional convolution block trained on ImageNet and tuned on SPED dataset \cite{chen2017deep}.
+These include HybridNet, VGG-16, CALC, Baseline (Section \ref{ssec:networks}), BinaryNet, ShallowNet, and a 8-bit implementation of FloppyNet.
+ShallowNet is the version of FloppyNet trained with regular fully-connected layers of 4096 binary neurons as described in Section \ref{ssec:depth_reduction}.
+HybridNet \cite{chen2017deep} is a version of AlexNet with an additional convolutional block trained on ImageNet and tuned on SPED dataset \cite{chen2017deep}.
+To avoid training data influencing the results, we trained an HybridNet model by replacing ImageNet with Places365, which is the dataset used to train the other models considered for the experiments.
 The results for HybridNet are obtained with \textit{pool6} features.
 VGG-16 \cite{Simonyan14c} is a very deep network if compared with FloppyNet since it includes $13$ convolutional blocks.
 It is relevant to include VGG-16 in the comparison because several multi-staged VPR methods widely use it as a feature extractor.
 Some examples are R-MAC \cite{tolias2016rmac}, Cross-Region-Bow \cite{chen2017only} and NetVLAD \cite{arandjelovic2016netvlad}.
-VGG-16 model has been trained from scratch using Places365, and the features used for the tests are from the very last pool layer.
+The VGG-16 model has been trained from scratch using Places365, and the features used for the tests are from the very last pool layer.
+CALC \cite{Merrill2018RSS} is a lightweight CNN designed to address VPR with low resource requirements.
+CALC includes about $137\,\text{K}$ parameters: a small fraction of $3.75\,\text{M}$ of Baseline and $1.24\,\text{M}$ of FloppyNet (Table VI).
+We used the model trained on Place365 shared by the authors.
+The 8-bit version of FloppyNet is included in the comparison to show that BNNs also scale well to 8-bits quantization, demonstrating potential applicability of binarization for VPR as a more efficient yet effective approach.

-Figure \ref{fig:sp100} shows $S_{P100}$ for the considered networks.
-VGG-16 is the best on every dataset except on Old City, where HybridNet outperforms it by a close gap.
-FloppyNet obtains lower but comparable performance with Baseline.
-The most substantial gap is on Garden Point, where the Baseline scores $S_{P100} = 84$ against $75.5$ of FloppyNet.

-FloppyNet outperforms ShallowNet on Nordland and Old City.
-Only on Garden Point, ShallowNet is better than FloppyNet but by a very narrow margin.